NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 In this hands-on lab, you will create a custom model with Azure AI Document Intelligence using a sample training dataset.

 ## You have successfully completed this lab.
-Now click on Next from the lower right corner to move to the next page.